Sentdex/TD3/README.md

 1. `TD3-Bittle-16-1.py` This is the main training file.
 2. `TD3_4.py` This is the modified version of the TD3 model.
 Just a larger model.
 3. `Models` directory, this contains the best TD3 model so far.
 You can run it, or attempt to train from here.
 4. `20-Bittles-very-long-6.usd` One version of a scene that's used to play the model.
 Feel free to make your own from here in the sim.
+Should be located in the `Isaac` directory of the omniverse directory.
 5. `20-Bittles-very-long.usd` Used for training, mostly so Bittles don't run into eachother in training.
 There's a way to make them clip eachother, I just don't know it ATM.
+Should be located in the `Isaac` directory of the omniverse directory.
 6. `Play-TD3-Bittle-MANY.py` This is used to play models, essentially just keep exploiting.